Quick start

 Small dataset?
 Use face-crop to augment it.
 It detects faces in your images and creates tightly cropped close-up versions, effectively giving the model more face detail to learn from.

 The --padding option is a bbox expansion multiplier: 1.0 = tight face, 1.8 = head and shoulders (default), 2.5 = upper body.
-The --trigger and --class-word options are used in generated captions for the cropped images.
+The --trigger and --class-word options are injected into the generated captions for the cropped images:

 Style LoRA datasets

 Style LoRAs learn a visual aesthetic — line quality, color palette, texture, rendering approach.
-The dataset strategy is fundamentally different from character LoRAs.
+The dataset strategy differs significantly from character LoRAs — you need more images, different captioning, and the training dynamics change because the model is learning a global transformation rather than a specific subject.

 Image selection